 Outlines the Towns plans and priorities regarding the many parks and trails we maintain.

-Between March 28, 2014 and July 11, 2014 an inspection and review of the Town of Peace River’s administration and council was conducted by George B. Cuff & Associates Ltd. The report is available in it’s entirety.
+Between March 28, 2014, and July 11, 2014, an inspection and review of the Town of Peace River’s administration and the council was conducted by George B. Cuff & Associates Ltd. The report is available in its entirety.

 The recommendations from the report were largely implemented and on February 7, 2017, the Minister of Municipal Affairs informed the Town the requirements of the report had been satisfied.